Although we make every effort to avoid pulling teeth, there are times when tooth extraction is unavoidable, such as with:

 After every effort has been made to save a damaged or broken tooth, it sometimes must need to be removed.
 If the tooth is still whole, the doctor will be able to grip the crown of the tooth and extract it from the gums.
 This procedure is known as a simple extraction.

-On the other hand, if the tooth is broken off at-or-below the gum line or if the tooth is brittle and breaks, a surgical extraction would be required, which involves moving the gums out of the way to extract the tooth, then stitching the gums back in place to complete the procedure.
+On the other hand, if the tooth is broken off at or below the gum line or if the tooth is brittle and breaks, a surgical extraction would be required, which involves moving the gums out of the way to extract the tooth, then stitching the gums back in place to complete the procedure.

 Your comfort is important to us: Sedation and Anesthesia

-The old saying “it’s like pulling teeth” simply doesn’t apply at Modern Dental Concepts.
+The old saying “it’s like pulling teeth” simply doesn’t apply to Modern Dental Concepts.
 This is because our dental team is dedicated to making the procedure as painless as possible.
 Of course, all extractions are done with the utmost care, under local anesthesia.
 And it’s also nice to know extra sedation is available to help with any anxiousness you may feel prior to the procedure.

 After the extraction, the doctor will pay careful attention to ridge augmentation and socket preservation in order to fill in the space left in the jawbone and to keep the tissue from deteriorating further.
 This is particularly important when replacing the extracted tooth with a dental implant.